• Skip to primary navigation

 Myself and another student had to do a complete bed change for a total-care patient who did not speak or follow commands.
 This was the first time we had ever done a bed change and we were completely alone.
 All we had to go on was what we were told in class about bed changes.
 The patient had gone to the bathroom and ’twas in all the places.

-I turned her away from me to have my fellow student hold her while I had to take care of business… and I had one of those “OMG WHAT AM I DOING WITH MY LIFE” moments.
+I turned the patient away from me to have my fellow student hold her while I took care of business… and I had one of those out of body experiences….

 I couldn’t breathe.